Social Art and Culture

 Applicant Requirements:

-The Artivist Writer's Workshop is a place for creative research practices but where writers create experiences and a strong writing community that foster impact and .
+The Artivist Writer's Workshop is a place for creative research practices but where writers create experiences and a strong writing community that foster impact.

 Environmental Justice Artivist Fellowship® 2024 FELLOWS